 In September 1969, she was appointed Consul-General in Hanoi, six years before the fall of Saigon.
 The post had been listed as "the worst mission in the world" by inspectors in 1956.
 "It was an uncomfortable life, and extremely unhealthy," she said.
 "My house was full of rats."

 She was one of only a handful of western diplomats based in Hanoi.
 The Vietnamese, well aware that she was a spy, restricted her movements severely.
 She described how one morning a senior member of the politburo turned up unannounced at her house, and spent six hours chatting on her veranda.
 "We have agents in every ministry and every village in the south," he boasted.
 "In that case," inquired Daphne, "why do you find it necessary to hang village headmen?"
 "Because we are Leninists and Lenin believed in revolutionary terror," was the chilling reply.

 Britain did not recognise Ho Chi Minh's regime, and she was therefore forbidden to speak to any official except the chief of police and the head of immigration.
 Her attempts to get to know the Vietnamese were therefore constantly frustrated:.
 She was not even allowed to learn Vietnamese.
 She met members of the Viet Minh politburo only at diplomatic receptions such as Polish Military Day.
 She did, however, establish informal relationships with the Provisional Revolutionary Government representative in North Vietnam and the Soviet Ambassador, and obtained important information about the political climate and psychology of the Vietnamese.
 Max Hastings (in Vietnam) recounts how she was once found sitting on a pile of shopping bags in Bangkok airport on her way back to Hanoi.
 "This stuff is all for the East European people who won't eat Vietnamese food."
-She also became famous for using a tandem bicycle, and then a black London taxi cab, as her official vehicles in Hanoi.
+She also became famous for using a tandem bicycle, and then a black London taxi cab, as her official vehicles.